-These instructions will help you complete the Partnership tax return 2005 and the Trust tax return 2005.
+These instructions will help you complete the Partnership tax return 2007 and the Trust tax return 2007.
 They are NOT a guide to income tax law.
 You may need to refer to other publications.
-See the inside back cover for a full list of publications referred to in these instructions.
+See pages 109-110 for a full list of publications referred to in these instructions and the inside back cover for information about how to get them.

 These instructions contain a number of abbreviations for names or technical terms.
-Each term abbreviated is spelt out the first time it is used and there is also a list of abbreviations on page 107.
+Fach term abbreviated is spelt out the first time it is used and there is also a list of abbreviations on page 108.